In person or online?

 Bonding with participants

 Don't underestimate the value of a live interview with a (potential) customer.
 Customers are happy to talk about their needs and relationship with you.
-I've yet to encounter a customer who's not ready to do a follow-up interview after the first one too.
+I've yet to encounter a customer who's not happy to do a follow-up interview after the first one too.

 Customer relations are deepened through actions such as these.
 An advantage of using the structure of a Kano survey for interviews is that there is a clear purpose and direction to the interview.
 Customers appreciate this: it shows that you have put time in preparing your talk with them and that makes them feel valued.